ProjectHopper/D-BasicGraphics/00-Master.md

 If we have a single sample we might want to answer several
 questions:

-\begin{itemize
-\item What is the mean value? \item Is the mean value significantly different from current theory?
+*  What is the mean value? *  Is the mean value significantly different from current theory?
 (Hypothesis test)
-\item What is the level of uncertainty associated with our estimate of the mean value?
+*  What is the level of uncertainty associated with our estimate of the mean value?
 (Confidence interval)
-\end{itemize

 To ensure that our analysis is correct we need to check for outliers in the data (i.e. boxplots) and we also need to check whether the data are normally distributed or not.